siraj-samsudeen/quran_srs_phoenix/docs/design.md

 😞 Error Paths:
-├─ Invalid email format → Form error "must have the @ sign and no spaces" → User corrects │   ✓ Error shown after form submission with invalid email ├─ Weak password → Form error "should be at least 12 character(s)" → User strengthens │   ✓ Password complexity error shown on submit
+├─ Invalid email format → Form error "must have the @ sign and no spaces" → User corrects │   ✓ Error shown after form submission with invalid email │   ✓ Form preserves other field values during validation ├─ Weak password → Form error "should be at least 12 character(s)" → User strengthens │   ✓ Password complexity error shown on submit
+│   ✓ Clear requirements displayed to user
 ├─ Email already exists → Form error "has already been taken" → Redirect to login suggested │   ✓ Link to login page provided in error message
-├─ Expired confirmation token → "User confirmation link is invalid or it has expired" → Resend available │   ✓ New confirmation link can be requested
-└─ Wrong login credentials → "Invalid email or password" → User retries
-    ✓ Generic error message for security (doesn't reveal if email exists) ✓ No account lockout by default (configurable)
+│   ✓ No sensitive information revealed about existing accounts ├─ Wrong login credentials → "Invalid email or password" → User retries │   ✓ Generic error message for security (doesn't reveal if email exists) │   ✓ No account lockout by default (configurable)
+└─ Expired confirmation token → "User confirmation link is invalid or it has expired" → Resend available
+    ✓ New confirmation link can be requested at /users/confirm/new ✓ Previous tokens invalidated when new ones generated

 🤔 Edge Cases:
-├─ User tries to register with already confirmed email → Error shown → Login link provided │   ✓ Clear message directing user to login instead
+├─ User already authenticated tries to register → Redirect to settings → No error shown │   ✓ Silent redirect prevents confusion
+│   ✓ User sent to appropriate authenticated page
-├─ Confirmation link clicked multiple times → "User already confirmed" → Redirect to login │   ✓ Graceful handling of already-confirmed accounts ├─ User loses confirmation email → Can request new confirmation → New token generated │   ✓ /users/confirm/new endpoint available for resending ├─ Unconfirmed user tries sensitive actions → "You must confirm your account" → Blocked │   ✓ Email confirmation required for password changes and sensitive operations └─ User session expires → Automatic logout → Redirect to login with "You must log in" message
+├─ Confirmation link clicked multiple times → "Magic link is invalid or it has expired" → Login redirect │   ✓ Graceful handling of already-confirmed accounts │   ✓ Previously confirmed user remains confirmed
+├─ Unconfirmed user tries sensitive actions → "You must confirm your account" → Blocked access │   ✓ Email confirmation required for password changes and sensitive operations │   ✓ User redirected to confirmation instructions page └─ User session expires → Automatic logout → Redirect to login with message
-    ✓ Session timeout handling with clear messaging
+    ✓ Session timeout handling with "You must log in to access this page" ✓ Intended destination saved for post-login redirect
 ```

 ### User Journey: Creating First Hafiz Profile